Role-Based Access Control

 - Beware that users with

-, thus considerably extending the set of operations they can perform on the resource (e.g., delete the resource).
-Grant the permission wisely. - Every resource type (Cluster, Environment, Application, Service) can be set as favourite by clicking on the star next to its name.
+permission's editorcan promote themselves toadmin, thus considerably extending the set of operations they can perform on the resource (e.g., delete the resource).
+Grant the permission wisely. - Every resource type (Cluster, Environment, Application, Service) can be set as favorite by clicking on the star next to its name.